Vancouver really knows how to get you into the Christmas spirit. In fact, it so full of Christmas activities it is hard to know what to do first.

 - Family Sing-Along

 - and much more!

 Please note that the price of your ticket to ride to the summit via the Gondola does not include all of the above-mentioned events and activities.
 Some of the activities mentioned are cost-plus.
 Please see the website of Sea to Sky Gondola for all pricing and further information.
-This event is on from November 24 – January 7.

 The Sea to Sky Gondola is located 2 km south of Squamish, at 36800 BC-99.